algorandfoundation/docs/docs/get-started/basics/where_to_start.md

 # Developer Blog

 Here you can find code tutorials and prototypes from the Algorand developer community.
 This is also where big features will be announced.
-If you’re interested in contributing your own work, visit this list of GitHub bounties to learn of available publishing opportunities.

 > [See the latest articles and code from Algorand and the community.](../../../../blog/){: target="_blank}